walwalwalides/Meeting4/README.md

 | File | Contents |
 | --- | --- |
-|[Meeting4_Desktop](https://github.com/walwalwalides/Meeting4/tree/master/Meeting4_Desktop)| Software Solution for Management Music Packages Format WAV.
+|[Meeting4_Desktop](https://github.com/walwalwalides/Meeting4/tree/master/Meeting4_Desktop)| Meeting 4 is software solution for schedule a meeting teams.
-|[Meeting4_Mobile](https://github.com/walwalwalides/Meeting4/tree/master/Meeting4_Mobile)| Android Data Transfer Apps to Switch Packages Easily.
+|[Meeting4_Mobile](https://github.com/walwalwalides/Meeting4/tree/master/Meeting4_Mobile)| Meeting 4 is Android APP solution for schedule a meeting teams.
 | README.md | The Readme for this Project|
 | .gitignore | Git ignores the Files in this File |